-England in the wave of migration following the Norman Conquest of 1066.
+Beleau is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 The Beleau family lived in Yorkshire.
 The name, however, refers to the region of Belleau or Bella Aqua in France, both of which translate as good water or clear water.
-CITATION[CLOSE]

 Early Origins of the Beleau family